pshrmn/hickory/docs/api/Hash.md

 The response handler function will be passed a "pending navigation" object.
 This object has four properties: `location`, `action`, `finish`, and `cancel`.

 - `location` - This is the location object that is being navigated to.
-- `action` - This is the string (`POP`, `PUSH`, or `REPLACE`) for the navigation type.
+- `action` - This is the string (`pop`, `push`, or `replace`) for the navigation type.
 - `finish` - Once all matching/loading has finished, then you need to call the `finish` method to finalize the navigation.
 If you do not call this, the navigation will not actually occur.
 - `cancel` - This method allows you to cancel a navigation.
 It should be called if another location change occurs while the current pending navigation is still pending.
 Calling `cancel` gives your history instance the opportunity to roll back to its previous state.
-This is only really necessary for `POP` navigation since the browser has already changed the location before Hickory knows about the location change.
+This is only really necessary for `pop` navigation since the browser has already changed the location before Hickory knows about the location change.
 This method takes one argument, an action string; the action string may be used to alter the cancel behavior.

 #### arguments